bolek42/bolek42.github.io/sca/openssl.md

 ## Multiplications

-To test for sidechannel effects of the multipication routine of OpenSSL the following code was used. r is a random number and arg is user controlled input.
+To test for side-channel effects of the multipication routine of OpenSSL the following code was used. r is a random number and arg is user controlled input.

 ```C